Lech, Czech, and Rus: Debate

 In the Bohemian chronicles, Čech appears on his own or only with Lech. Čech is first mentioned in Latin as Bohemus in the Cosmas' chronicle of 1125.
-The earliest Polish mention of Lech, Čech, and Rus' is found in the Chronicle of Greater Poland written at the end of the 13th or the beginning of the 14th century.
+The earliest Polish mention of Lech, Čech, and Rus is found in the Chronicle of Greater Poland written at the end of the 13th or the beginning of the 14th century.

-The legend suggests a common ancestry of the Poles, Czechs and the Rus', and illustrates the fact that as early as the 13th century at least three different Slavic peoples were aware of being ethnically and linguistically interrelated.
+The legend suggests a common ancestry of the Poles, Czechs and the Ruthenians (Rus'), and illustrates the fact that as early as the 13th century at least three different Slavic peoples were aware of being ethnically and linguistically interrelated.
 The legends also agree on the location of the homeland of the Early Slavic peoples in Eastern Europe.
 This area overlapped the region presumed by mainstream scholarship to be the Proto-Indo-European homeland in the general region of the Pontic–Caspian steppe.
 In the framework of the Kurgan hypothesis, "the Indo-Europeans who remained after the migrations became speakers of Balto-Slavic".

-The most well-known version of the legend is seen to be somewhat Polonocentric, as it mentions a national symbol (the white eagle) only for Lech and the Polish nation, while relegating the two other brothers Czech and Rus' to secondary characters.
+The most well-known version of the legend is seen to be somewhat Polonocentric, as it mentions a national symbol (the white eagle) only for Lech and the Polish nation, while relegating the two other brothers Czech and Rus to secondary characters.
 Furthermore, this particular version does not address the origin of the South Slavic peoples.

 The legend also attempts to explain the etymology of the ethnonyms: Lechia (another name for Poland including Silesia), the Czech lands (including Bohemia, Moravia, and also Silesia), and Rus'.
-Jan Kochanowski, a prominent Renaissance Polish man of letters, in his essay on the origin of the Slavs, makes no mention of the third "brother", Rus'.
+Jan Kochanowski, a prominent Renaissance Polish man of letters, in his essay on the origin of the Slavs, makes no mention of the third "brother", Rus.
 Moreover, he dismisses the legend entirely, stating that "no historian who has taken up the subject of the Slavic nation [...] mentions any of those two Slavic leaders, Lech and Czech".
 He goes on to assume that "Czechy" and "Lechy" are quite probably the original names for the two nations, although he does not dismiss the possibility that there might have been a great leader by the name Lech whose name replaced the original and later forgotten name for the Polish nation.

 Legacy

 Oaks of Rogalin

-Three large oaks in the garden adjacent to the 18th-century palace in Rogalin, Greater Poland, are named after the brothers (Lech, Czech i Rus'), and are several hundred years old.
+Three large oaks in the garden adjacent to the 18th-century palace in Rogalin, Greater Poland, are named after the brothers (Lech, Czech i Rus), and are several hundred years old.
 They vary between 670 and 930 cm in circumference.
 They are part of the Rogalin Landscape Park, and together with others they have been declared nature monuments and placed under protection.